Life As a Machine Tool Operator

 - Control coolant systems.

-Machine Tool Operator Skills
+What a Machine Tool Operator Should Know

 Below is a list of the skills most Machine Tool Operators say are important on the job.